abogdanova/SwarmGE/README.md

     --cores [INT]

 or by setting the parameter `CORES` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the number of cores used for fitness evaluations.
-The default value is one core less than all available cores (i.e. [available cores] - 1).
+The default value is to use all available cores.

 *__NOTE__ that at present multicore evaluation does not work on Windows operating systems.*